peterpolidoro/ethoscope/README_Janelia_Ethosocope_OS.md

 * Use the same hostname you chose to change the entry of 127.0.1.1 in /etc/hosts

 * Change the datetime on the pi to be UTC. run sudo raspi-config and With Localisation Options open you'll be able to choose Change Timezone and select your local timezone.

+* When the pi is ready and the node server can locate it, don't forget to update the pi with the newest version of the repo from the update page on the server node.

 Troubleshooting
 ---------------